devchan64/devchan64.github.io/_posts/en/2025-04-23-what-you-see-when-you-understand-memory.md

 ---

+# Things You See Once You Understand Memory

 > The Hidden Structures and Performance Behind Code
 > This article addresses the memory perspective necessary for transitioning from 'someone who writes code' to 'someone who designs systems.'